Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

 - Dereferencing is the same as decompressing or running the system backwards.
 - The basal ganglia seems to play a role in action selection and selecting semantic pointers.
 - Attention seems to be an example of information routing in the brain.
-- Semantic Pointer Architecture (SPA): the idea that the higher-level cognitive functions are made possible by semantic pointers.
+- *Semantic Pointer Architecture (SPA)*: the idea that the higher-level cognitive functions are made possible by semantic pointers.
-- Semantic Pointer Architecture Unified Network (SPAUN): a system that integrates many different functions to reproduce a subset of human behaviors.
+- *Semantic Pointer Architecture Unified Network (SPAUN)*: a system that integrates many different functions to reproduce a subset of human behaviors.
 - SPA isn’t based in metaphors because it bottoms out at the level of neurons.
 SPA is based in neurons.
 ![Table 1.2](table1-2.png)
 - "Creating” a system amounts to creating “simulations” of the underlying mechanisms in detail.
-- Nengo (Neural ENGineering Objects): a graphical neural simulation environment that’s used in the book’s tutorials.
+- *Nengo (Neural ENGineering Objects)*: a graphical neural simulation environment that’s used in the book’s tutorials.

 # Part I: How to Build a Brain

 ## Chapter 2: An Introduction to Brain Building

-- Neural Engineering Framework (NEF): methods for constructing large-scale, neurally realistic models of the brain.
+- *Neural Engineering Framework (NEF)*: methods for constructing large-scale, neurally realistic models of the brain.
 - Brains provide animals with behavioral flexibility and they control the four Fs of living (feeding, fleeing, fighting, and fucking).
 ![Figure 2.1](figure2-1.png)
 - Neurons are specialized for communication.
 ![Figure 2.2](figure2-2.png)
 - The brain is complex due to the variability found in neurons, synapses, and neurotransmitters.
-- Tuning curve: the frequency of spiking of a neuron in response to a given input stimulus.
+- *Tuning curve*: the frequency of spiking of a neuron in response to a given input stimulus.
 - Tuning curves and response functions are not the same.
 Tuning curves vary but response functions are more consistent.
 - Tuning curves help to identify what information a neuron carries.
 ![Figure 2.5](figure2-5.png)
 - For the rest of this book, a tuning curve includes the information about the cell’s receptive field although this isn’t exactly the case for real neurons.
 - Response functions depend on a cell’s intrinsic properties while tuning curves depend on a cell’s extrinsic properties.
 - Intrinsic heterogeneity can be captured by the variability of individual cells while extrinsic heterogeneity is a result of where a cell sits in the network.
-- Dale’s principle: how a given neuron isn’t both excitatory and inhibitory; it must be one or the other.
+- *Dale’s principle*: how a given neuron isn’t both excitatory and inhibitory; it must be one or the other.
 - The NEF is a framework about how brains compute, not what they compute.
 - Three core principles of NEF
     1. Neural representations are defined by the combination of nonlinear encoding and weighted linear decoding.